jordanisaacs/exmap/notes.md

 };
 ```

-An exmap_iov is a union but the relevant struct within it is:
+An exmap_iov is a union.
+Arguments for ioctls are:

 ```c
 {